 Fertilisers are used to improve plant growth.
-The faster growing the plant, the more it will benefit from fertiliser application.
-If you have a healthy soil, it is often not necessary to use fertilisers, but using them may produce a showier display of blooms or a higher yield of produce from edible crops.
+The faster-growing the plant, the more it will benefit from fertiliser application.
+If you have healthy soil, it is often not necessary to use fertilisers, but using them may produce a showier display of blooms or a higher yield of produce from edible crops.

 Fertilisers are also used where plants are showing signs of nutrient deficiency, usually shown by leaf yellowing or discolouration in varying patterns for different nutrients.